Ramesh0325/AI-SHOT_SUGGESTOR/README.md

 - This project is intended for **educational, creative, and experimental** purposes.
 - Do not share your API key publicly.
 - Best results are achieved with meaningful, vivid scene descriptions.
+- Only one reference image is supported per shot set.
+If multiple images are uploaded, only the first is used.
+- Genre and mood selection are not required in the current workflow.

 ---